thien/AISearch/paper.md

 ### Path Generation

+Path generation

 ### Mutation

 ## A - Simulated Annealing

+The simulated annealing method is a more deterministic model of the hill climbing algorithm.
+The introduction of randomness allows the method to escape local maximums, allowing it to have a better chance of finding a global maximum.

 The approach to simulated annealing is relatively simple.
 It models the process undergone by misplaced atoms in an object when heated; and slowly cooled down, attempting to find a global minimum of the tours.
 While this method will unlikely find the optimum solution, it can often find a very good solution.

-It works by
--
+A structured English algorithm is described below:

 	- looping 1,000,000 steps or reaches zero
 	- generating a random path to tour to
 	- determining whether the path should be taken
 		- if the path is better then take it
-	- if the path isn't take it with a probability.
+		- if the path isn't take it based on a probability.

 - Probablistic Methods
 multiple decisions have been chosen as there are two aspects of the annealing model that can be subject to probability: